This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Do not attempt to increase the temperature of your oven.
 Four hours seems like a long time, but trust me, it is so worth it!
 Cooking these beef back ribs low and slow encourages the collagen in the meat to slowly break down, creating super tender beef.

-Other Barbecue Recipes You’ll Love
+Other Tasty Barbecue Recipes

 - Instant Pot Country Style Ribs